 Trastevere is one of Rome's most colorful areas and is often referred to as a "real Roman neighborhood."
-Its name means "across the river" and refers to its location on the west bank of the Tiber or Tevere in Italian.
-Trastevere was once an "insiders" neighborhood favored by working-class Romans and travelers who wanted to avoid the crowds and soak up some real local atmosphere.
-Well, the word is out and Trastevere is no longer an undiscovered pocket of Rome.
+Its name translates to "beyond the Tiber" and refers to its location on the west bank of the Tiber or Tevere in Italian.
+Trastevere was once consisdered an insider's neighborhood favored by working-class Romans and travelers who wanted to avoid the crowds and soak up the authentic atmosphere.
+Today, the word is out and Trastevere is no longer an undiscovered pocket of Rome.
 And although rents may have gone up, within its maze of narrow streets and centuries-old piazzas, you can still get a taste of authentic Rome, and make your own discoveries–in hidden churches, Bijoux shops, small museums and lively bars and restaurants.

 Here's a list of some of the best things to do in Trastevere.